arkency/posts/posts/2015-11-30-stable-circle-ci-builds-with-phantomjs-for-rails-backed-larger-frontend-apps.md

 ## Summary

-Random test failure is one of the thing that we'd like to avoid.
-It makes you irritated and people may see you as an unprofessional developer as well.
-We hope that described tips would be useful to you.
+Those few tricks have helped us eliminate most the random failures and are saving us long minutes, if not hours, of rebuiling the app over and over again.
+We hope the can also work for you.